missioncontrolai/launchkit/README.md

-# LaunchControl
+# LaunchKit

-LaunchControl is a library for building custom tools for GPTs with tool-use support.
+LaunchKit is a library for building custom tools for GPTs with tool-use support.
-Define your own tools as type annotated functions and LaunchControl will help you test, talk to, and deploy your tools.
+Define your own tools as type annotated functions and LaunchKit will help you test, talk to, and deploy your tools.

-LaunchControl is using Pydantic under the hood to validate and parse functions to make them friendly to for AI APIs.
+LaunchKit is using Pydantic under the hood to validate and parse functions to make them friendly to for AI APIs.

 ### Getting started